viniciuscosta89/viniciuscosta89.github.io/README.md

 ~~It was my first time developing with Panda CSS.
 Since Stitches isn't maintained anymore and styled-components doesn't work properly with Astro, I need an alternative for the CSS-in-JS approach.~~

-After months working with TailwindCSS, I decided to move this project styling from Panda CSS to TailwindCSS.
+After months of working with TailwindCSS, I moved this project styling from Panda CSS to TailwindCSS.

 ### Continued development